George Edgecomb Society

 - Higher Rates of Cervical Cancer

-In 2017, Moffitt Cancer Center created the George Edgecomb Initiative so its donors could help address these issues by ensuring equitable health outcomes and the elimination of cancer health disparities among blacks and African Americans.
-Since then, this initiative has raised over $665,000 in pledges and donations towards this cause.
+In 2017, Moffitt Cancer Center created the George Edgecomb Society so its donors could help address these issues by ensuring equitable health outcomes and the elimination of cancer health disparities among blacks and African Americans.
+Since then, this society has raised over $665,000 in pledges and donations towards this cause.

-Working together with the Steering Committee – a passionate group of local community leaders who help inspire continuous support for our cause – donors of the George Edgecomb Initiative:
+Working together with the Steering Committee – a passionate group of local community leaders who help inspire continuous support for our cause – donors of the George Edgecomb Society:

 - ADVOCATE to prevent and cure cancer, as well as eliminate cancer health disparities